walezbee/AzureFunMigration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 4. Where existing servers cannot be migrated, identify alternative migration strategies (refactor, re-architect, etc.) and their pros/cons.

 5. Prior to migration, accurately forecast the costs associated with each migrated workload, including any third-party licensing costs.

+6. Ensure the Azure environment used for the migrated applications is future-proof and follows best practices.

-6. Post-migration, be able to track costs, control usage, cross-charge business owners, and identify cost-saving opportunities.
+7. Post-migration, be able to track costs, control usage, cross-charge business owners, and identify cost-saving opportunities.

 ### Customer objections

 1. Owners of each business application need to approve any substantial application change, including migration.
 Business owners have indicated that they will require evidence that migration will be successful before granting approval.